 The U.S. Department of Education has established regulations to prevent fraud and abuse in the Federal Pell Grant Program by identifying students with unusual enrollment histories.

 Students who have received a federal grant at multiple institutions in the past three academic years may be flagged as having unusual enrollment.
 If flagged, the Financial Aid office must review the prior academic history to determine federal financial aid eligibility for that student.
-Therefore, Pell-eligible students who transferred to Buffalo State from one or more instructions previously may become ineligible for aid if they withdraw from Buffalo State and do not earn any academic credit.
+Therefore, Pell-eligible students who transferred to Buffalo State from one or more institutions previously may become ineligible for aid if they withdraw from Buffalo State and do not earn any academic credit.
 Learn more about Unusual Enrollment History.

 The Federal Supplemental Opportunity Grant (SEOG) is a campus-based, federal grant program that does not need to be repaid.
 Campus-based programs are managed by individual campuses and have limited funding, therefore, it is important students file their FAFSA as soon as it is released each year.